sjzyzz/sjzyzz/README.md

-- 👋 Hi, I’m @sjzyzz
+- 👋 Hi, I’m @sjzyzz(my birth place and my name)
-- 👀 I’m interested in computer vision(which means i dont know what specific thing to do next, still exploring)
+- 👀 I’m interested in computer vision(which means i dont know what specific thing to do next, still exploring, hope i can find something i have passion with)
 - 📫 Reach me via yzz20@mails.tsinghua.edu.cn

 <!---